pedrooaugusto/speech-to-code/README.md

 > Code using your own voice

+### Web Demo

+You can try a live demo ported to the web of this project here: https://pedrooaugusto.github.io/speech-to-code/webapp

 ### Overview

 Speech2Code is an application that enables you to code using just voice comands, with Speech2Code instead of using the keyboard to write code in the code editor ~~like a caveman~~ you can just express in natural language what you wish to do and that will be automatically written, as code, in the code editor.